uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 * Search for "Brisbane" in the "Address/Place" search box and select the first result
 * Zoom onto an area of interest around Brisbane and click "Use Map"
 * Click `Data Sets > Digital Elevation > SRTM`, select "SRTM 1 Arc-Second Global" and click "Results"
-*

 "SRTM" stands for "[Shuttle Radar Topography Mission](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1-arc?qt-science_center_objects=0#qt-science_center_objects)".
 It provides global elevation data collected in 2000 by the space shuttle Endeavour.

 Our area covers two separate raster files.
 We can click on the foot icon to see the footprint of each file, and the picture icon to see what the DEM looks like.

 Use the download button to download each file into your project directory.
 You will need a login for that, which is free but can take a bit of time.
-You can grab the two raster files as an archive [here]().
+You can instead download the two raster files as an archive from [here](https://cloudstor.aarnet.edu.au/plus/s/US2uOtwTu78Gpxq).

 ## Build a virtual raster